gecko0307/psxlib/README.md

 <img align="left" alt="controller" src="https://raw.githubusercontent.com/gecko0307/psxlib/main/media/controller.png" height="66" />

 PSXLib is a library for homebrew PlayStation 1 development.
 This project aims to implement fully free and open replacement to proprietary standard library from Psy-Q SDK.

-It doesn't provide its own MIPS toolchain though, it is meant to be used with Psy-Q CCPSX compiler and corresponding tools.
+PSXLib doesn't provide its own MIPS toolchain though, it is meant to be used with Psy-Q CCPSX compiler and corresponding tools.

 ## Features